alexpolt/alexpolt.github.io/src/index.md

     What lessons can we learn from garbage collectors.

->   Working and clear are the only important criteria to assess code.
+>   Creating new products and technologies that didn't exist in the World before is a nice life goal.

   * [To Throw or to Assert, Or Return an Error Code?](return-codes.html)